home-assistant/home-assistant.io/source/_integrations/agent_dvr.markdown

 description: Access and control Agent DVR from Home Assistant.
 ha_category:
   - Camera
-  - Binary Sensor
-  - Alarm Control Panel
 ha_config_flow: true
-ha_release: 0.107
+ha_release: 0.108.6
 ha_iot_class: Local Pull
 ha_codeowners:
   - '@ispysoftware'
 ha_domain: agent_dvr
 ---

-[Agent DVR](https://www.ispyconnect.com/download.aspx/) is a free* DVR software solution for windows 10.
-Agent DVR runs as a service and can access and control a huge range of third party cameras.
+[Agent DVR](https://www.ispyconnect.com/download.aspx/) is a free* software DVR solution for windows 10, Mac and Linux.
+Agent DVR runs as a service or console application and can access and control a huge range of third party cameras with advanced motion detection including YOLO integration for object recognition.
+The iSpyConnect website provides secured (SSL) remote access without port forwarding needed under a subscription model.

-Home Assistant will automatically discover Agent DVR on your network or you can add it manually via integrations using the IP address and port of the server e.g.,: `http://192.168.1.3:8090/`.
+You can add Agent DVR via integrations using the IP address and port of the server e.g.,: `http://192.168.1.3:8090/`.

 ## Configuration